-It’s reassuring to know that the companies selling pensions and annuities are regulated.
-Two governing bodies are involved – The Pensions Regulator, and the Financial Conduct Authority.
+It’s reassuring to know that the companies providing pensions and annuities are regulated.
+A number of bodies are involved including The Financial Conduct Authority and the Prudential Regulation Authority.
+The Pensions Regulator looks after workplace pensions.
 The Equity Release Council is an industry body that promotes good practice and insists on safeguards to ensure equity release products are safe and accessible.

 At the same time, the FCA is promoting healthy competition between financial services providers – which helps bring down the costs of both the products those providers sell and the services they provide – and keeping the industry stable.

-The FCA makes rules, investigates problems, holds records about people and providers that are authorised to work in the financial services industry, and works hard on consumers’ behalves to make sure it’s relatively easy to access and use financial products and services.
+The FCA oversees the conduct of individuals and companies providing financial services, investigates problems, and works hard on behalf of consumers to make sure it’s relatively easy to access and use financial products and services.

 What is The Pensions Regulator?

 The Pensions Regulator (TPR) is the public body that protects workplace pensions in the UK.
 It works with employers and those running pensions so that people can save safely for their later years.
 Responsibilities include making sure employers put staff into a pension scheme and pay money into it (‘automatic enrolment’), protecting people’s savings in workplace pensions and improving the way workplace pension schemes are run.

 How does The Equity Release Council protect homeowners?

 The Equity Release Council is supported by the leading providers of equity release and was created to promote safe schemes and products and to safeguard the interests of homeowners.
 Just is a member of the Equity Release Council.